Tennis Pros at Kiawah

 Barth has been a Professional Tennis Registry (PTR) member for over twenty-five years.
 He was honored PTR Pro of the Year in 1990 and was selected as a PTR International Master Pro in 2007.
 He currently is serving on the PTR Board as the Treasurer.

 Jonathan is from Charleston, South Carolina.
-He was a top ranked junior player in South Carolina and played college tennis at the College of Charleston.
-Jonathan and his wife, Meredith have won two USTA National Husband/Wife Indoor titles in 2005 and 2006 during which they were ranked #1 and #2 nationally.
-Jonathan and his father, Roy were ranked #5 in the United States in the Father/Son division in 2002 and reached the semis of the USTA National Father/Son Clay Court Championships in Cincinnati, Ohio in 2006.
-Jonathan is a member of the Wilson Advisory Staff and the K-Swiss Advisory Staff and is a certified teaching professional by the Professional Tennis Registry (PTR).
+As a junior player he was ranked in the top ten for South Carolina and was a member of the Bishop England High School tennis team, which won the South Carolina State High School Championships four consecutive years.
+He played college tennis at the College of Charleston.
+In 2005 and 2006 Jonathan and his wife Meredith won the USTA National Husband/Wife Indoor Championships and are currently ranked #1 in the United States in the Husband/Wife division.
+He was also ranked #5 in the United States in the Father/Son division with his father, Roy in 2003.
+He is a member of the Wilson Advisory Staff and the K-Swiss Advisory Staff, and is certified by the Professional Tennis Registry (PTR).
 Jonathan has been with the Kiawah Island Golf Resort since 1993.

 Head Tennis Professional Roy Barth Tennis Center

-David is from Atlanta, Georgia where he was a highly ranked junior player.
-He graduated from the University of Georgia in 1992 where he was a walk-on making the 1988 Men’s Tennis Team.
+David is from Atlanta, Georgia where he was a highly ranked junior tennis player.
+He graduated from the University of Georgia in 1992 where he walked-on making the 1998 Men’s Tennis Team.
 He is a member of the Prince Pro Team, K-Swiss Advisory Staff, and is a certified tennis professional by the Professional Tennis Registry (PTR).
-David has been with the Kiawah Island Golf Resort since 1998.
+David has been with Kiawah Island Golf Resort since 1998.